Updated for 2021

 Seafood & Herbs

 Locals love to get outside and enjoy nature at this time of year.
 We have a wonderful network of fairly flat and accessible trails throughout the region suitable for every member of the family.
+If you're in Victoria in April, you simply can't miss some enjoying some outdoor activities.
+You can use TourScanner to compare the prices of our favourite activities.

 You'll see families and people of all ages out and about on their scooters and bikes or walking or jogging.